MoebiusThrip/historian/README.md

 #### Simulation conditions

-Each particle begins its history at a point source, and travels one step at a time.
-The step is calculated as follows:
+Each particle begins its history at a point source, and travels one zigzag at a time.
+The zigzag is calculated in two parts:

+- The first step is a zig.
+It represents classical motion towards the detection screen along a straight path.
+The length of this path is taken to be random.
+In practical terms, this means picking a random number from a uniform distribution up to some maximum length, say 0.5 planckworths.

+- The second step is a zag.
+It represents the quantum component, and is calculated in a more complicated way.

 - The angle is taken at random.